-Continually ask your employee how things are going.
+Gently, regularly ask your employee how things are going.
 If you’re concerned that they’re not coping well, suggest they visit with a counselor or other mental health professional.
 Ask what else they need from you.
-Have a plan for how you’ll manage an employee who becomes emotional at work.
+Have a plan, too, for how you’ll manage an employee who becomes emotional at work.

-When work performance suffers for an extended period of time, it’s understandable that you can be anxious about how this impacts your business.
+When work performance suffers for an extended period of time, it’s understandable that you may feel anxious about how this impacts your business.

 However, this is an extremely delicate situation best handled on a case-by-case basis.
-The standard disciplinary approach usually isn’t appropriate.
+The standard disciplinary approach usually isn’t appropriate when someone is grieving.

 It can be helpful to put together a plan for your broader team to help achieve the former level of work performance.
 But the main thing to remember is to show concern for your employee as opposed to focusing on productivity.